 Benchmarking has proven to be a useful way to assess how fast, efficient, and powerful one piece of technology is against another.
-You can easily test and benchmark your Mac’s GPU, CPU, hard-drive and SSD performance against another Mac.
+For example, you can easily test and benchmark your Mac’s GPU, CPU, hard-drive and SSD performance against another Mac.

 Whether you have an iMac or MacBook (any model), there are ways to test various components of the system, which can give you useful indicators as to whether you need to make upgrades, or even buy a new Mac altogether.

-Here are a few ways to find out the power of your Mac and benchmark your systems and hardware:
+So here are a few ways to find out the power of your Mac and benchmark your systems and hardware.

 Built into every Mac is Activity Monitor and other utility systems that measure performance, to an extent.
 In reality, none of them are equipped to benchmark the same way as iStat Menus.